gauravsdeshmukh/PlugFlowCrystallizer/README.md

 I'd like to acknowledge that "Population Balances.
 Theory and Applications to Particulate Systems in Engineering" by Professor Ramkrishna (Dept. of Chemical Engineering, Purdue University) and "Crystal shape and size control using a plug flow crystallization configuration" by Kwon et al.(2014) (DOI: 10.1016/j.ces.2014.07.058) were incredibly helpful sources for understanding the fundamentals of population balance modelling as well as working of a plug flow crystallizer respectively.

-A link to a presentation detailing the objectives, theory and results of the project is given below: https://1drv.ms/p/s!AqDBrJ-zcVuvkrw0Bozv7rhgWJJ2mA
+A link to a presentation detailing the objectives, theory and results of the project is given here: https://1drv.ms/p/s!AqDBrJ-zcVuvkrw0Bozv7rhgWJJ2mA